 Here, we'll break down these complicated supplements to help you determine which type may benefit you the most.

-"Multivitamin" is actually a bit of a misnomer, since these supplements contain vitamins and minerals, both of which are micronutrients.
+"Multivitamin" is actually a bit of a misnomer, because these supplements contain vitamins and minerals, both of which are micronutrients.
 You need both vitamins and minerals in relatively small amounts to support a wide array of physical and mental functions.

 The vitamins are: A, C, D, E, K and the eight B-complex vitamins, which include thiamine, riboflavin, pantothenic acid, biotin, niacin, B6, B12 and folate.
 Your body needs the right amount of these vitamins to help it function properly, and food is typically the best source.